xiezhq-hermann/Algorithm-problem-set-solution/src/CS240_solution2.md

    **AVL + local array**

-   - This is the most ituitive one from our previous algorithm.
+   - This is the most intuitive one from our previous algorithm.
 We store the number of nodes in its right subtree as well all value of $y$ of them.
    - Every encounter we search all $y$ in local array and determine the number to be added to counting.
    - The time complexity is $T(n) = O(n^2\log n)$